-We learn from the above that the `smoothing first, then estimate' approach can lead to optimal rates of convergence for estimating the mean function with independent and common design, as derived by \citet{cai2011}, provided the regularity of the process $X$ is known.
-We will show that achieving optimal rates using the local regularity is also possible for the covariance function.
-This probabilistic concept of regularity, summarized by \eqref{eq:reg0}, will be formally introduced in the next section.
-Next, we introduce a simple estimator of the local regularity of $X$.
-It will be shown that, under some mild conditions, this estimator concentrates around the true local regularity faster than a suitable negative power of $ \log (\Mmu)$.
+We learn from the above that the ``smoothing first, then estimate'' approach can lead to optimal rates of convergence for estimating the mean function with independent and common design, as derived by \cite{cai2011}, provided the local regularity parameter $H_t$ in \eqref{eq:reg0} is known.
+In the next section, we introduce a simple estimator of this parameter.
+Under mild conditions, the estimator concentrates around $H_t$ faster than a suitable negative power of $ \log (\Mmu)$.
 This suffices to guarantee that our mean and covariance functions estimators achieve the same rates as when the local regularity is known.

-Let us end this section with a discussion of the differences with the weighting schemes approach, as for instance considered by \citet{li2010} and \citet{zhang_sparse_2016}.
-If the regularity of $\mu(\cdot)$ is known, then one could define $B_t^{(i)}$ and $V_t^{(i)}$ in \eqref{dec_s} centering by the mean function instead of the trajectory $\Xp{i}_t$.
-Then, one could derive the rate of $\EE \left[ \{\widehat \mu _N(t) - \mu (t) \}^2 \right] $ and find the bandwidth which minimizes this rate, exactly as done in \citet{li2010} and \citet{zhang_sparse_2016} where $\mu(\cdot)$ is assumed to be twice differentiable.
+Let us end this section with a discussion of the differences with the weighting schemes approach, as for instance considered by \cite{li2010} and \cite{zhang_sparse_2016}.
+If the regularity of $\mu(\cdot)$ is known, one could define $B_t^{(i)}$ and $V_t^{(i)}$ in \eqref{dec_s} centering by the mean function instead of the trajectory $\Xp{i}_t$, derive the bound of $\EE [ \{\widehat \mu _N(t) - \mu (t) \}^2 ] $, and find the bandwidth which minimizes this bound.
+These steps can be found in \cite{li2010} and \cite{zhang_sparse_2016}, where $\mu(\cdot)$ is assumed to be twice differentiable.
 However, the estimation of the regularity of $\mu(\cdot)$ remains an open problem.